vygr/ChrysaLisp/STATUS.md

 (prebind) will now pre-bind symbols that begin with a '+' character.
-Lisp constants that follow the conventional +xyz+ standard will now be bound to the hard value within (defun-bind) functions.
+Lisp constants that follow the conventional +xyz+ standard will now be bound to the hard value within (defun) functions.

 `yaml-data` now supports reading and writing of fundamental YAML data constructs.
 This update also introduced various additions of general functions